fhalde/fhalde.github.io/content/posts/sizing.md

 G_{required} = \left\lceil \max(G_{compute}, G_{bw}) \right\rceil
 \]

-This is often where an intuition check helps.
-Increasing decode batch can improve the bandwidth floor because it amortizes model-weight reads.
-Increasing context length does not get the same benefit because KV reads remain per sequence.

 ## Memory and topology

 Throughput floors tell us how many GPUs are needed in aggregate.
 They do not tell us whether a chosen topology can actually run the model.